 In about March 1855 there was formed a temporary reservation, or encampment, for the Champinefu Kalapuyans at Corvallis.
 This was one of over a dozen such temporary reservations, sometimes called encampments for the Kalapuyans, Molallans, and Chinookans created at this time to hold about 1000 native peoples who were party to the Willamette Valley Treaty.
 The Champinefu, also called Mary River Kalapuyans, were held in the care of Dr. Thomas J. Wright (1799-1875), a Benton County physician (some records list his birth date as 1808, including his headstone, but this does not match his census records).
 Dr. Wright (many times spelled Right in records and newspapers) arrived in Oregon sometime before 1850, was censused in Yamhill County in 1850 as a single man, and then married May 25th,1855 to Melcena Maupin (Mulsensia Maupin on marriage record), his second marriage, and moved to Corvallis City.
 He and his expanding family (7 children by 1870) are censused in 1860 and 1870 in Corvallis.
 He is elected about 1858 to be the county coroner and then held this office several times until his death in 1875.
 He is sheriff for a few years, until 1855, in Benton County.
 There does not appear to be a land claim associated with him in Benton County, but he is living in Corvallis and is a active member of the Democratic party in the precinct.
-Wright does have an office in the Corvallis downtown and invents in property there.
+Wright does have an office in the Corvallis downtown and invests in property there.
 In later appointments to Indian affairs, he serves as the doctor to the Yaquina subagency, and takes positions under contract on the Coast Reservation and Grand Ronde.

 As the appointed Special agent over the Champinefu he would have cared for them in around Corvallis.
 He appears to have been working with Nathan Lane to coordinate movement of the tribes.
 It is unclear where they lived for the encampment period but normally tribal peoples would live in a small encampment on the edge of settler town.
 If Dr. Wright did not have land he may have just allowed them to remain in their traditional village up Marys River until it was time to move the tribe.
 Letters and records of these encampments are very slim, but Corvallis is mentioned among the many encampments in the valley in several reports.

-In January 1856, Joel Palmer began actively working to get all of the tribes moved to two reservations Grand Ronde and Coast reservations.
+In January 1856, Joel Palmer began actively working to get all of the tribes moved to the two reservations Grand Ronde and the Coast.
 In November 1855, Palmer established the Grand Ronde reservation and decided that this is where the Willamette Treaty tribes would be removed.
 In early January Palmer hosted a sightseeing visit of Kalapuyan chiefs to the new reservation, and got their agreement that it will be a good place to remove.
 They then return to the encampments and passed on the news to their people of where they would be removing to.

 Palmer meanwhile is marshaling funds and special agents to organize removals throughout western Oregon.
 Sub.
 Ind.
 Agent Robert Metcalfe gets the most strenuous assignments, to move the Umpqua and Rogue River peoples to Grand Ronde.
 In the Willamette Valley Sub.
 Ind.
-Agents Benjamin Jennings, Nathan Lane, and Secretary to the Superintendent, John Flett, all work to coordinate removing bands of the Willamette Valley tribes to Grand Ronde.
+Agents Benjamin Jennings, Nathan Lane, and Secretary to the Superintendent, Edward Geary and assistant John Flett, all work to coordinate removing bands of the Willamette Valley tribes to Grand Ronde.
 Lot Whitcomb appears to be the overseer of the tribes of the lower Willamette and lower Columbia River.

 Corvallis has an encampment but it is also a central transportation point in the Willamette Valley.
 Corvallis at this time is at the head of steamship travel in the valley, meaning it is the furthest upriver the steamships travel on a regular route.
 In the letters transcribed below it is clear that Nathan Lane was working to remove several bands of the Kalapuyans for the southern valley encampments to Corvallis, to gather them all there in a single group, before they are to be transported by steamer downriver.
 There is mention of the other encampments where there are collections of bands, Spores, and Chemapho (Muddy or Maddy River), are noted as well as the Kalapuyans already at Corvallis.
 The estimate from Lane is some 250 Kalapuyans, but the Captain of the steamer Canemah, Wygant, finds that there are less than 100 when he arrives in Corvallis to collect them, and he refuses to transport them until the rest are assembled.
 This causes a delay of several weeks before the Kalapuyans, still about 100 people, are transported downriver to Weston, a small landing near Dayton and the Joel Palmer claim.